Pittock Mansion Host

 Interested in history and sharing one of Portland's premier attractions?
 Pittock Mansion is seeking enthusiastic volunteers to greet visitors in the Mansion.
 Long-term, short-term, and holiday-season volunteers are welcome.

 Mansion Host Description: Hosts familiarize themselves with the information about the Pittock Mansion, which is provided at the training session.
-They sit in or circulate through the Mansion, greet guests, and answer questions about the house and family.
+They sit in or circulate through the Museum, greet guests, and answer questions about the house and family.
 Hosts are expected to maintain excellent customer service, and also assist visitors with operating the original Otis elevator.

 Training: All volunteers are required to attend a 2-hour training and complete an application and a background check consent form.